Entrepreneurship is a valuable skill for teens to develop, and competitions provide a great learning experience for them to do so.

 The challenge is announced in August, the registration deadline is in early February, and the top three teams are announced in March.
 The top three teams will then travel to ICDC in Nashville, TN in late April or early May to pitch live, from which the overall winner is chosen.

-Tips for Succeeding at an Entrepreneurship Competition
+Tips for Succeeding in an Entrepreneurship Competition

 These competitions consider the feasibility of an idea, the impact it makes (does it solve a problem), and how well and persuasively you can convey this idea’s overall growth potential.